JeffCohen/workbook/books/law713/1-setup/1-introduction/5-macos-complete.md

 ## STEP 1: Install the Ruby on Rails Environment

+Start by opening the `Terminal` application.

+Copy and paste each line below as shown, pressing [Enter] after each one.

-1. We can now install a tool called **rbenv**:
+1. We will install a tool called **rbenv**:

    ```
    brew install rbenv ruby-build
    ```

-2. And now we install the Ruby programming language interpreter.
+2. Now we will install the Ruby programming language interpreter.
    Copy and paste each line below, one at a time, pressing [Enter] after each one:

    ```